Goshido/android-vulkan/docs/preprocessor-macros.md

 ## <a id="macro-android-vulkan-enable-vulkan-validation-layers">`ANDROID_VULKAN_ENABLE_VULKAN_VALIDATION_LAYERS`</a>

 This macro enables [_Khronos_ validation layer](https://developer.android.com/ndk/guides/graphics/validation-layer#apk-containing-layers).
 This introduces additional overhead in terms of execution.
-Macro is usefull in the develop time.
+Macro is useful in the develop time.
 Also validation layer can be disabled if current layer implementation contains unavoidable bugs and interferes with some features of the framework.

 Note that macro is not compatible with [`ANDROID_VULKAN_ENABLE_RENDER_DOC_INTEGRATION`](#macro-android-vulkan-enable-vulkan-validation-layers) macro.